Purplaxo/SupernovaEditor/README.md

 # Downloads

 ⚠️ **Warning**: This tool is in its early stages of development.
 If you experience any bugs, please report them [here](https://github.com/Purplaxo/SupernovaEditor/issues).
-> This tool was __partially__ assisted by AI for very obscure and time consuming tasks.
+> This tool was partially assisted by AI for very obscure and time consuming tasks.
 If you don't like it, don't use it.
-Nobody is forcing you to. (its not like i can even do anything with free tiers lmao)
+Nobody is forcing you to.

 You can find download files in [Releases](https://github.com/Purplaxo/SupernovaEditor/releases)